Display fresh flowers and herbs in your home this summer with an easy-to-make DIY wall vase using a recycled bottle.

 • Take the screwdriver and attach the metal trim with one screw on each side.
 Make sure to pull the trim very tight so the bottle does not move.

-• To hang on the wall, add frame hardware to the back of the vase.
+• To hang on the wall, add frame hardware to the back of the wood plaque.

 5 from 1 vote (1 rating without comment)